Ray0202/Ray0202/README.md

 ## Hi there 👋

 - 👋 Hi, I’m @Ray0202 from SJTU, majored in Computer Science.
-- ✨ I’m interested in data mining, recommedation systems, and interesting applications of LLMs.
+- ✨ I’m interested in data mining, recommender systems, and interesting applications of LLMs.
 - 📫 You can reach me at Muyan-Weng@outlook.com
 - 🔭 You can visit my personal website [here](https://ray0202.github.io/)